dawei-zh/lab-QEC-implementation/README.md

 # QEC Implementation

+Exercise lab to understand quantum error correction code and fault tolerant quantum computation.
+I implement those algorithm in IBM *qiskit*, will also do Rigetti, QuTip and Cirq

 In EE 514, Prof. Daniel Lidar suggests us to use IBM *qiskit* package to implement error correction code as the final project of the course.
 I think it is interesting and beneficial to study and implement those code and here is a list of his suggestions:

 1. Implementation of quantum error detection using the family of [[n,1,3]] QECCs, with n=3,5,7.
 For n=3 implement both the bit and phase flip codes.